WandersFar/Planck/Sub40/README.md

 ### RJ45 Knob

 Only one knob top mounted opposite the RP2040-Zero.
 RJ45 ports mounted on the bottom corners.

-Use mod overrides on Blue and Red layers to cover the functions of the absent second knob.

 Layer|Mod|Function|Implementation
 ---:|---:|:---:|:---